CircuitVerse/Interactive-Book/docs/MSI/mux.md

 # Multiplexers
 {: .no_toc }

-Multiplexer is a special type of combinational circuit.
+The multiplexer(or mux) is a unique type of Combinational-circuit.
-There are n-data inputs, one output and m select inputs with 2m = n.
+It consists of n number of data inputs, 1 output and m number of selected inputs with, 2m = n.
-It is a digital circuit which selects one of the n data inputs and routes it to the output.
+This is a digital circuit, which selects 1 input, and it is routed to the output from n data inputs.
-The selection of one of the n inputs is done by the selected inputs.
-Depending on the digital code applied at the selected inputs, one out of n data sources is selected and transmitted to the single output Y.
+The selected inputs selects of one from n data inputs.
+1 out of n data sources, is first selected and then transmitted to Y which is the single output.
-E is called the strobe or enable input which is useful for the cascading.
-It is generally an active low terminal that means it will perform the required operation when it is low.
+E is called strobe/the enable input, which is helpful for cascading.
+This will perform the desired operation, when it is low/an active low terminal.

 ## Block Diagram